DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-05-03-updating-button-labels-and-success-messages.md

 ---
-title: Updating the buttons and success messages
+title: Updating button labels and success messages
 description: We updated the content on some buttons and success messages to match the interaction.
 date: 2022-04-28
 screenshots: